User: Jules Stewart

 The space has that abandoned atmosphere, still air that nobody’s disturbed, silent, full of secrets to be deciphered.
 Secrets scattered all over the place.
 Shoes kicked off at the entrance, bags dropped in front of the doorway and jackets slumped on the floor never having made it to the empty set of pegs on the wall.
 It could have been ransacked but I’m guessing that this is fairly typical for Estelle.

-Light is breaking through a window in the back wall.
+Light is streaming through a window in the back wall.
 I pick my way, stepping over the debris.
-Down far below flows the Mersey, the choppy surface, like crumpled foil.
+I lean on the sill, down far below flows the Mersey, the choppy surface, like crumpled foil.
 Tankers, smudges of colour from this distance, Crimean red, Shanghai yellow, Stockholm blue, sit on the water, waiting to dock in the Super Port.
-I could watch out of a window like this all day and the light it lets in, even now when the sun is just up.
+Dorace could watch out of a window like this all day and the light it lets in.

 a space large enough for a chair as well as the shower, WC and basin.
 An old wicker chair arm is just visible under a heap of clothes.
 Upcycled from street level I guess.
 A shelf on the wall is crammed with Perfume injections, the slow release type, synthetic scents, musk, sandalwood, jasmine.
 Skin dyes, hair extensions in shades of lilac, incisor gems, eye jewellery, a beaded collar with neck sensor, shade changing.